Akhilps04/Project-4/README.md

 # How to Use
 Clone the repository, install the required packages, and run the notebook to train and evaluate the model on the MNIST dataset.

+# Acknowledgments
+The dataset was sourced from Kaggle.
+Thanks to my mentors for their guidance.